jorenchik/math-logic-cheatsheet/main.typ

 In both cases, the initial vertex is marked as processed.
 Algorithm continues to process all cases 1 and 2 until all non-atomic vertices have been processed.

 == Step 4.
+(Closing branches)

 When the construction of the tree is finished, we need to analyze and make conclusions.
-When one branch has some atom both with and without a negation (e.g., $A$ and $¬A$), then it is called closed branch.
+When one branch has some atom both with and without a negation
+(e.g., $A$ and $¬A$), then it is called closed branch.
 Other branches are called open branches.